Installation

 Data

-To works, ANIS must be associated with a data directory.
-This directory will serve files associated with scientific projects and datasets.
+To works, ANIS needs an associated with a data directory.
+This directory stores files associated with scientific projects and datasets.

-In the dev version we provide a data directory with examples files.
-To install them type the following command:
+With the development version, you can download a compressed directory with examples files.
+To install them, please type the following command:

 $ cd ..